How Star Power Can Amplify Rare and Unspoken Disease Awareness

 • Sally Field’s long-running campaign for Boniva wasn’t just about star power.
 It was about credibility.
 As a respected, relatable figure and advocate for women’s health, her voice brought warmth, trust, and decades of familiarity to the issue of bone health.
 The result?
 A memorable, lasting campaign that boosted awareness and brand equity.

-Both campaigns were brokered by The Amy Doner Group and exemplify the lasting impact of strategic celebrity alignment in healthcare.
+All three campaigns were brokered by The Amy Doner Group and exemplify the lasting impact of strategic, story-driven celebrity alignment in healthcare.

 2. Experience Builds Credibility